preferences from extension.config.* and applies them during Firefox and Gecko browser launches.

 Chromium-family launches (chrome, edge, chromium, chromium-based) primarily use browser flags.

-preferences can still exist in merged config objects, but Chromium launch behavior is controlled by flags/profile args, not a Firefox-style user.js preference file.
+preferences can still exist in merged configuration objects.
+However, flags and profile options control Chromium launch behavior.
+Chromium does not use a Firefox-style user.js preference file.

 For Chromium customization, prefer: